 Dr Hasan Haboubi, Consultant Gastroenterologist in Cardiff & Vale, and Dr Dai Samuel, Consultant Hepatologist in Cwm Taff Morgannwg, led TNE clinics across a six month period (December 21 - June 2022) to test and demonstrate the value of TNE in a Welsh health context.

-Following the conclusion of the trial clinics, both Cwm Taff Morgannwg and Cardiff & Vale have now introduced TNE to their diagnostic pathway.
+Following the conclusion of the trial clinics, both Cwm Taff Morgannwg and Cardiff & Vale have now introduced TNE to their patient pathway.

 Powys Teaching Health Board

-Led by Dr Ruth Corbally, TNE implementation clinics are now underway in Powys Teaching Health Board and will run throughout the remainder of 2024.
+Led by Dr Ruth Corbally, TNE implementation clinics commenced in Powys Teaching Health Board in 2024 and are now transitioning into routine care within their patient pathway.